nicolaka/docker.github.io/ee/ucp/user-access/kubectl.md

 Docker EE installs Kubernetes automatically when you install UCP, and the web UI enables deploying Kubernetes workloads and monitoring pods.
-You can also interact with the Kubernetes deployment by using the Kubernetes command-line tool, which is named kubectl.
+You can also interact with the Kubernetes deployment by using the Kubernetes command-line tool, which is named kubectl, from inside or outside the cluster.

-To use kubectl, install the binary on a UCP manager or worker node.
+To use kubectl, install the binary on any node in the cluster (manager or worker nodes).
 To access the UCP cluster with kubectl, install the UCP client bundle.

 > Kubernetes on Docker for Mac